strvcom/template-react-native-expo/README.md

   - This creates a dev build that serves for local development
 - After the feature is finished and merged to `main`, we trigger **Create release** and we select -> `staging` platform, version bump type `minor`, and action type will be `build and submit`
 - This creates a new build, submits it for testing, and creates a new release `1.3.0` with `changelogs`
 - After QA testing, we are ready for production submission via `Production submit` flow.
-This will create a new build with the version of the selected `tag` and submit it to the stores
+This will create a new build with the version of the selected `tag` branch and submit it to the stores

 ### Hotfix Scenario: